-Some injuries seem to only end with the option of surgery, especially injuries where the tissue is not capable of healing on its own.
+Some injuries seem destined to result in surgery, especially injuries where the tissue is not capable of healing on its own.
 A labrum tear in the hip is one such injury.

-Femoral head and the acetabulum is a piece of cartilage called the labrum.
+The femoral head and the acetabulum are wrapped by a piece of cartilage called the labrum.
 The labrum serves as a cushion between the acetabulum and the femoral head, as well as allowing the joint to glide smoothly during activities.

-Soft tissue in a joint can tear as a result of a high impact injury such as a car accident, or the soft tissue can become worn down overtime with use.
+The soft tissue in a joint can tear as a result of a high-impact injury such as a car accident, or it can become worn down over time with use.
 This process is natural and happens to everyone, but some people may be more likely to experience it due to frequent activity or degenerative disease.

 What Happens if the Labrum Tears?

-Some of the telltale signs of a labrum tear include:
+Some of the common signs of a labrum tear include:

 - Deep, aching pain in the groin or buttocks